 How to Position Your Small Marketing Team for Success

 1. Reuse and Recycle Resources

 Chances are you have a pretty limited budget to work with in terms of your content production, and that’s okay.
 To start with, try to repurpose as much already existing content as possible.
 It’s not being cheap; it’s being financially responsible and fiscally smart.

 This also allows for a content management team to get creative.
 There are a wide variety of mediums and platforms to post content on, and this leads to more opportunities to diversify the content you’re pushing out.
 This kind of repurposing saves time and money.
 You don’t have to continually pump out more content when you can just refashion content you already have.

-It’s not just something for feng shui and yoga: positivity in the workplace does lead to more productivity and happier employees.
-It’s been found time and time again that nurturing employees and team members leads to better quality work that put out at a faster rate.
+It’s not just something for feng shui and yoga: Positivity in the workplace does lead to more productivity and happier employees.
+It’s been found time and time again that nurturing employees and team members leads to better quality work put out at a faster rate.

 This sort of dichotomy is especially necessary in smaller teams.
 Bigger teams have an expectation that a voice will get lost in the crowd.
-Think like this: you have a team of 50 marketing experts.
+Think of it like this: You have a team of 50 marketing experts.
 How long will it take to hear all of their voices and how many will actually be valuable?

-If you have five people on your team, each person has the ability to fully voice their opinion and every spare set of eyes and ears is absolutely necessary.
+If you have five people on your team, each person has the ability to fully voice their opinion.
+Every spare set of eyes and ears is absolutely necessary.
 When these team members feel heard and important, they don’t feel excluded and downtrodden, leading to a better work output.

 As a small business owner, you have a lot on your plate, and so do all your employees.
 Especially obvious when you’re just getting started, it can be difficult to juggle all of your tasks at once.
 Think about how this can make life hell for an already underfunded and resource-lacking team.